 backdrop-filter

-The backdrop-filter CSS property is used to edit the appearance of an element's background.
-It can take on any of the filter attributes but it applies them just to the background of the object.
+CSS property is used to edit the appearance of an element's background.
+It can take on any of the filter attributes but it applies them just to the background of the object. - 🔗Can I Use Reference

 Example in use:

-This is an example of a regular block of text within a div that has no backdrop-filter property applied.
-It only has a background color applied with transparency.
+This is an example of a regular block of text within a div that has no

-This is an example of a regular block of text within a div that has the backdrop-filter property applied.
-The background has been filtered to use that same background color with transparency but add a blur filter.
+property applied.
+The background has been filtered to use that same background color with transparency but add ablur

 caret-color

-The caret-color CSS property lets you change the color of the flashing cursor in a text box.
+CSS property lets you change the color of the flashing cursor in a text box. - 🔗Can I Use Reference

 Example in use: